Skip to main content

 1) Those issuers demonstrate strong environment and/or social sustainability attributes and/or enable sustainable practices (“Sustainable Issuers”); and/or

-2) The securities are bonds labelled as “green”, “sustainable” or “sustainability-linked”, which align with a combination of one or more of the relevant bond standards, including but not limited to the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others (“ESG bonds”).
+2) The securities are ESG labelled bonds, including but not limited to, “green”, “social”, “sustainable”, “sustainability-linked”, which align with one or more of the relevant bond standards, including but not limited to the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others (“ESG bonds”).

 The Sub-Fund will invest a minimum of 25% of net assets in ESG bonds.